 The tragic stories of Peter and Judas are told.
 Peter is forgiven but Judas kills himself.

 The tragic stories of Peter and Judas are told.
 Peter is forgiven but Judas kills himself.

 Hello and welcome!
 This is Series 13 and Episode 4, in which we discuss 'the tragic failure of the disciples' at the time of Jesus' arrest and trial.
 Two very sad stories are going to be told in this episode, one about Peter, and the other about Judas Iscariot.

 Introduction and Recap

-We're following the story through on the night, the Thursday night, the last week of Jesus' life, and from Thursday night into the events of Friday morning.
-This night is filled with activity, and if you've been following the episodes beforehand you will know something about the story, which we'll quickly remind you of before we get into the details of what we're going to talk about in this episode.
+We are following the story through on the Thursday night, the last week of Jesus' life, into the events of Friday morning.
+This night is filled with activity, and if you have been following the episodes beforehand you will know something about the story, which we will quickly remind you of before we get into the details of what we are going to talk about in this episode.

-As you'll probably be aware, Series 11 and 12 have been telling the story more broadly about the last week of Jesus' life, and how he came into Jerusalem in triumph on Sunday, what we call Palm Sunday, and then went into the Temple compound and overturned the market traders' tables on the Monday, and then spent another day in the Temple compound on Tuesday, where there was a confrontation between him and the religious leaders with question-and-answer and debate.
+As you will probably be aware, Series 11 and 12 have been telling the story more broadly about the last week of Jesus' life, and how he came into Jerusalem in triumph on Sunday, what we call Palm Sunday, and then went into the Temple compound and overturned the market traders' tables on the Monday.
+Then he spent another day in the Temple compound on Tuesday, where there was a confrontation between him and the religious leaders with question-and-answer and debate.
 On Wednesday, we find him in Bethany, just outside the city, where he is at a meal, and Judas Iscariot decides at that point to leave the group of disciples and head off to the city to betray Jesus to the religious leaders.
-That's the broad background of the context here.
+That is the broad background of the context here.